Carboxyl Group Lesson: Structure, Function, and Importance

 Brent Banasik, Ph.D., is an American research scientist, instructor and author.
 He has enjoyed many years of lecturing for general and organic chemistry at the collegiate level.
 As a senior scientist in biotech, he uses his interdisciplinary background in bioorganic chemistry to help develop an industry leading next-generation sequencing technology.

-A carboxyl group is one of the most important and well-studied functional groups in organic chemistry, denoted by the chemical formula -COOH.
-It comprises a carbon atom (C) double-bonded to an oxygen atom (O) and single-bonded to a hydroxyl group (OH).
-This specific arrangement of atoms gives the carboxyl group its unique chemical properties and reactivity.
+The carboxyl group is a crucial functional group in organic chemistry, denoted as -COOH.
+It consists of a carbon atom (C) double-bonded to an oxygen atom (O) and single-bonded to a hydroxyl group (OH).
+This structure gives carboxyl groups unique chemical properties, including acidity and the ability to form hydrogen bonds.
+The carboxyl group is found in many organic compounds, most notably carboxylic acids, and plays a significant role in biological and industrial processes.

-The general structure of a carboxyl group can be represented as follows
+The general structure of a carboxyl group can be represented as:

 Fig: General Structure of a Carboxyl Group